ChamberZ1/let-us-mess-with-nessus/ubuntu-desktop-scan/README.md

 - All critical and high-severity vulnerabilities were resolved
 - 1 medium-severity vulnerability remains and is considered low risk due to limited exposure (local service)
-- Remaining findings are limited to informational items
+- Remaining findings are informational only

 ---